 As well as preserving a vital aspect of coalfield heritage for future study and appreciation, the Mining Art Gallery will also offer a wide range of opportunities to explore the history of mining and the impact it had, not just on those who worked there, but on the County Durham community as a whole.

-Auckland Castle Trust is currently developing a programme of educational activities and community events to help the region’s residents engage with this heritage and plan to offer a number of volunteering opportunities within the gallery when it opens later this year.
+The Auckland Project is currently developing a programme of educational activities and community events to help the region’s residents engage with this heritage and have offered a number of volunteering opportunities within the gallery when it opens on 21 October.

 Work on the site is currently being carried out by Bishop Auckland-based contractors, Redfern Building Services Ltd and this page will be updated regularly with news, images and films of the development as it progresses.

-Image credits: Gillian Wales and Dr Robert McManners OBE, founders of the Gemini Collection, show some of their works to Auckland Castle Trust’s Curatorial Director, Dr Chris Ferguson and Curator, Sara Fortune.
+Image credits: Gillian Wales and Dr Robert McManners OBE, founders of the Gemini Collection, show some of their works to The Auckland Project’s Curatorial Director, Dr Chris Ferguson and Curator, Sara Fortune.
 Picture by Barry Pells, courtesy of Auckland Castle Trust.